Geometric decomposition of geodesics and null phase curves using Majorana star representation

 \section{Bloch Sphere decomposition of NPCs}

-So far we have seen that the geometric decomposition of the geodesic has revealed an interesting underlying symmetry.
-This not only have given us better understanding of the geodesics but also have provided us geometric ways of constructing one.
+So far, we have seen that the geometric decomposition of the geodesics has revealed an interesting underlying symmetry.
+This has not only given us a better understanding of the geodesics but also provided us geometric ways of constructing one.
 In this section, we investigate the geometric structure of NPCs in higher-dimensional state space.
-We mostly deal with the three-dimensional case but the analysis can easily be extended to $n$-dimensional state space.
-Here we propose a way to construct NPCs by choosing suitable set of curves on the Bloch sphere.
+We mostly deal with the three-dimensional case, but the analysis can easily be extended to $n$-dimensional state space.
+Here, we propose a way to construct NPCs by choosing a suitable set of curves on the Bloch sphere.